COMP2150-25s1/lab-01-yorrixMori/README.md

 Don't worry about not getting a "complete" level done today.
 This is more about introducing you to the tools you'll need for future weeks.

+We recommend taking notes during these classes, either here in this README or in seperate document/book.
+These notes will be useful when working on your assignments.

 ## Tools used
 Today's task uses (but is not limited to):